cccs-jc/sql-language-server/packages/server/README.md

 The `sql-language-server` is able to syntax-highlith, lint and code-complete keywords.

 Given a database schema it can also auto-complete column and table names.
 However it can only extract schema from the following database engines.
+It supports the following `adapter` configuration.

 - MySQL
 - PostgreSQL